 An HE STA indicates its role in a sounding sequence, the support of HE sounding sequences, and the supported type of sounding feedback by setting the subfields of the HE Capabilities element it transmits as follows:

-If a STA supports being an SU beamformer then it shall set the SU Beamformer subfield to 1; otherwise, set to 0.
+If a STA supports being an SU beamformer (i.e., supports initiating an HE sounding sequence to solicit SU type feedback)(#13204) then it shall set the SU Beamformer subfield to 1; otherwise, set to 0.
 A non-AP STA may set the SU Beamformer subfield to 1.
 An AP that sets the MU Beamformer subfield to 1 shall set the SU Beamformer subfield to 1.

-If a STA supports being an MU beamformer then it shall set the MU Beamformer subfield to 1; otherwise, set to 0.
+If a STA supports being an MU beamformer (i.e., supports initiating an HE sounding sequence to solicit MU type feedback)(#13205) then it shall set the MU Beamformer subfield to 1; otherwise, set to 0.
 A non-AP STA shall set the MU Beamformer subfield to 0.
 An AP shall set the MU Beamformer subfield to 1 if it supports transmitting 4 or more spatial streams.

-If a STA supports being an SU beamformee then it shall set the SU Beamformee subfield to 1; otherwise, set to 0.
+If a STA supports being an SU beamformee (i.e., supports generating SU type feedback)(#13206) then it shall set the SU Beamformee subfield to 1; otherwise, set to 0.
 A non-AP STA shall set the SU Beamformee subfield to 1.
 An AP may set the SU Beamformee subfield to 1.

-A non-AP STA shall support being an MU beamformee.
+A non-AP STA shall support being an MU beamformee (i.e., supports generating MU type feedback)(#13207).
 An AP does not support being an MU beamformee.

-An HE STA that is an SU beamformer or an MU beamformer is referred to as an HE beamformer and a STA that is an SU beamformee or an MU beamformee is referred to as an HE beamformee.

-TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12511, 12512, 13210):
+(#13208)TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12511, 12512, 13210):

-If a STA is an HE beamformee then it shall set the Beamformee STS  80 MHz and Beamformee STS 80 MHz subfields to the maximum number of space-time streams, NSTS,max, minus one supported when receiving an HE NDP in channel widths less than or equal to 80 MHz and greater than 80 MHz, respectively; otherwise, set to 0.
-An HE beamformee shall support an NSTS, max of at least 4 for  80 MHz, and an NSTS, max at least 4 for > 80 MHz when indicating channel widths greater than 80 MHz in the Channel Width Set subfield.(#8709, #9305, #10152, #9925)
+If a STA is an HE beamformee then it shall use the Beamformee STS  80 MHz to indicate the maximum number of space-time streamsthat the STA supports when receiving an HE NDP whose BW is less than or equal to 80 MHz; otherwise, the Beamformee STS  80 MHz is set to 0.
+If a STA is an HE beamformee and supports 160 MHz channel widths then it shall use the Beamformee STS 80 MHz to indicate the maximum number of space-time streams that the STA supports when receiving an HE NDP whose BW is greater than 80 MHz; otherwise, the Beamformee STS  80 MHz is set to 0.
+The BW is obtained from the RXVECTOR parameter CH_BANDWIDTH of the received HE NDP.

+An HE beamformee shall support an NSTS, max of at least 4 for BW  80 MHz.

+An HE beamformee shall support an NSTS, max of at least 4 for BW > 80 MHz if the beamformee has indicated support for channel widths that are greater than 80 MHz in the Channel Width Set subfield of the HE Capabilities element that it transmits(#12511, 13210).(#8709, #9305, #10152, #9925)

 If a STA is an HE beamformer then it shall set the Number Of Sounding Dimensions  80 MHz and Number Of Sounding Dimensions 80 MHz subfields to the maximum number of space-time streams, NSTS,max, minus one supported for the TXVECTOR parameter NUM_STS of an HE NDP sent in channel widths less than or equal to 80 MHz and greater than 80 MHz, respectively; otherwise, set to 0.